-The performance graph shows the cumulative total return on investment assuming an investment of \$100 on March 31, 2000 in the Company's common stock, the Nasdaq Stock Market Index and a peer group which is made up of the remaining members of the index used by the Company last year, the Media General Industry Group 836 for Diversified Electronics, which is no longer a published index.
+The performance graph shows the cumulative total return on investment assuming an investment of \$100 on March 31, 2001 in the Company's common stock, the Nasdaq Stock Market Index and the same peer group used by the Company last year, which is made up of the remaining members of the index used by the Company in prior years, the Media General Industry Group 836 for Diversified Electronics, which is no longer a published index.
 The Company's common stock is currently listed on the American Stock Exchange under the symbol "ITI" and began trading on such exchange on December 9, 2004.
-The Company's common stock (formerly the Class A common stock) was listed on the Nasdaq National Market until April 2002 and on the Nasdaq SmallCap Market from April 2002 to August 2003 and quoted on the OTC Bulletin Board from August 2003 to December 2004.
+The Company's common stock (formerly the Class A common stock) was listed on the Nasdaq National Market (now called the Nasdaq Global Market) until April 2002 and on the Nasdaq SmallCap Market (now called the Nasdaq Capital Market) from April 2002 to August 2003 and quoted on the OTC Bulletin Board from August 2003 to December 2004.
 The total stockholder return assumes reinvestment of dividends on a daily basis, although cash dividends have not been declared on the Company's common stock.
 The stockholder returns shown in the following graph are not necessarily indicative of future performance.